-You and your doctor will work together to understand the possible causes of your pain, and your doctor can recommend certain tests if they suspect your pain is related to a physical condition.
+You and your medical provider will work together to understand the possible causes of your pain, and your doctor can recommend certain tests if they suspect your pain is related to a physical condition.
 Your provider can then recommend a plan to address and improve your symptoms.

 What are the treatment options for dyspareunia?